rodigu/ecs/README.md

 # ecs

-ECS base library for 2d games using P5JS
+ECS base library for 2d games using P